reichsmarc/mta_project/README.md

 1. An even larger number of records had turnstiles which were counting backwards, or registering zero riders over a given time period.
 1. More records, still, had very low day-over-day rider counts which would defy intuition (for example, a turnstile at Grand Central with 11 entries in a single day).

-Fortunately, filtering out stations not in the relevant geographical area significantly reduced the number of occurences of these issues in the data.
-We set a maximum and minimum ridership bound and manually classified further outliers based on the standard test of record +/- 1.5 x [interquartile range].

-With the data cleaned, we bucketed records into overlapping time blocks of *six* hours which normalized most of the timestamp issues mentioned in /#2 above.
+With the data cleaned, we bucketed records into overlapping time blocks of *six* hours which normalized most of the timestamp issues mentioned in \#2 above.
 This allowed us to arrive at the below ranking of station/time block combinations.

 ##### Ranked Ridership by Time Block and Subway Station #####
 ![Ranked Ridership by Time Block and Subway Station](https://github.com/reichsmarc/reichsmarc.github.io/blob/master/images/relativeridership.png?raw=true)